SALTWATER FISHING GUIDELINES

 Guidelines to follow when sport fishing in saltwater:

-- You must have a licence.
+- You must have a license.
 Fees vary according to length, your age and residency.

 - There must be a valid salmon conservation stamp affixed to the licence if you plan on salmon fishing.